Faculty and Staff

 Mrs. Daniel began her work at the Center for Young Children in 1976 as the lead teacher in a mixed-age group of preschoolers and continued in that role through 1979.
 After being home with her own two sons, she returned to the CYC as its kindergarten teacher in 1986.
 She continued in that capacity until 1992 when she became Assistant Director.
 Work experience prior to coming to the CYC includes teaching first grade in rural Virginia.
 She has taught both undergraduate and graduate children's literature courses and workshops at Trinity College in Washington, D.C., and she taught the early childhood children's literature course at the University of Maryland for 17 years.

-Leslie Oppenheimer has a B. A. degree in Elementary and Special Education from Salve Regina University in Newport, Rhode Island, and a M. Ed. degree in Early Childhood Education from the University of Charleston in Charleston, South Carolina.
+Leslie Oppenheimer has a Bachelor of Arts (B.A.) in Elementary and Special Education from Salve Regina University in Newport, Rhode Island, and a Masters in Education (M.Ed.) in Early Childhood Education from the University of Charleston in Charleston, South Carolina.

-Ms. Oppenheimer has over thirty years of teaching experience.
-She has taught preschool (three and four year olds) and kindergarten in an independent school.
+Ms. Oppenheimer has over thirty years of teaching and administrative experience.
+She has taught preschool (three and four year olds) and kindergarten at an Independent School.
 In addition, she has held various Special Education positions-- Learning Disabilities Resource Teacher for Charleston County Public Schools, Early Childhood Special Education lead teacher for Easter Seals/Disabilities Board of Charleston County, and Inclusion Specialist for the Catholic Archdiocese of Washington, D.C.
-She has been a member of the Early Childhood Faculty at the College of Education at the University of Maryland, where she taught an undergraduate education course from 2001-2006.
+She has been a member of the Early Childhood Faculty at the College of Education at the University of Maryland, where she taught an undergraduate education course (EDHD 220) from 2001-2006.

 Program Administrative Specialist